Sitemap

 George Grosz,

-Ernst Ludwig Kirchner, Emil Nolde and Oskar Kokoschka dominated the art scene with powerful, emotional work based on the human struggle and futility of war.
+Ernst Ludwig Kirchner and Emil Nolde dominated the art scene with powerful, emotional work based on the human struggle and futility of war.
 Their art-work was born in a world of confusion and social collapse.

 James Ensor Belgian, 1860-1949 Expressionist Painter